-Our product candidates, other than TransCon hGH and TransCon Treprostinil, are in various stages of preclinical development and we may not be successful in our efforts to successfully develop these products or expand our pipeline of product candidates.
+Our product candidates, other than TransCon GH, TransCon PTH and TransCon CNP, are in various stages of preclinical development and we may not be successful in our efforts to successfully develop these products or expand our pipeline of product candidates.

 A key element of our strategy is to expand our pipeline of product candidates utilizing our proprietary TransCon technology, and to advance such product candidates through clinical development, either on our own or in conjunction with strategic collaboration partners.
-Other than TransCon hGH and TransCon Treprostinil, our current unlicensed product candidates are in various stages of preclinical development, and will require substantial preclinical and clinical development and testing, and eventually regulatory approval, prior to commercialization.
-TransCon hGH is our only unlicensed product candidate currently in active clinical development.
-TransCon Treprostinil has completed a Phase 1 clinical trial and is currently undergoing additional preclinical evaluation by us.
-Our other unlicensed product candidates are in preclinical development and may require significant time and additional research and development before we can file a Clinical Trial Application or IND with regulatory authorities to begin clinical studies.
+Our other product candidates, are in preclinical development and may require significant time and additional research and development before we can file IND or equivalent with regulatory authorities to begin clinical studies.
 Of the large number of drugs in development, only a small percentage of such drugs successfully complete the EMA or FDA regulatory approval process and are commercialized.
 Accordingly, even if we are able to continue to fund such development programs, our product candidates may not be advanced to clinical studies or be successfully developed or commercialized.
 In addition, our preclinical product candidates may not demonstrate the advantages we expect from application of our TransCon technology in preclinical studies.
 In such event, we may decide not to progress any such product candidates into clinical trials.